Phocion: Early life

-Phocion was first married to a woman whose father was a maker of clay statues.
+Phocion's first wife was sister to the sculptor Cephisodotus the Elder, making him perhaps the uncle of Praxiteles.
 His second wife was famous in Athens for her humility.
 Once she said that her sole adornment was Phocion's twentieth strategos appointment.
 Phocion's son was Phocus.
 During his youth he became licentious and addicted to partying and wine, so Phocion sent him off to Sparta (which was famous for frugal lifestyles) for a period.

 Early military service to Athens

-The young Phocion enrolled with Chabrias' armies, in many campaigns, gaining much experience.
+The young Phocion enrolled with Chabrias's armies, in many campaigns, gaining much experience.
 Chabrias esteemed him highly because Phocion helped to compensate for his turbulent personality.
 Reciprocally, Phocion was commended for the chief actions of his campaigns, and thus gained much fame among the Athenians.

 In 376 BC, Phocion's participation was crucial in the Athenian naval victory of Naxos, where he commanded the leading left wing.
 Since it was the first clear Athenian victory since the Peloponnesian War, the Athenians greatly honoured its military leaders.
 The battle took place on the main day of the Eleusinian Mysteries and was remembered for years.